lanyonm/wiimote-invaders/README.md

 The Python [websocket-client](http://pypi.python.org/pypi/websocket-client/0.8.0) is used to send messages from the Python program to the Node.js program.
 The use of it is quite simple.

 #### Space Invaders HTML
 Travis is a coworker and awesome dev.
-He built this a while back and I merely cloned it and converted the html to https://github.com/tmcwilliam/Space-Invaders
+He built this a while back and I merely cloned it and converted the html to jade.
+Original repo [here](https://github.com/tmcwilliam/Space-Invaders)

 ## Hardware